 Data Point:

-A 2021 study indicated a 15% increase in gag orders targeting media over the past two decades in the U.S., reflecting judicial efforts to manage publicity in high-profile cases.
+A 2021 study indicated aย 15% increase in gag ordersย targeting media over the past two decades in the U.S., reflecting judicial efforts to manage publicity in high-profile cases.

-Why Are Gag Orders Used?
+Why Are Gag Orders Used to Ensure a Fair Trial?

 - Securing Sensitive Information: Gag orders restrict disclosure of confidential data, such as trade secrets or personal details in family court cases.
+In some instances, gag orders are also used to protect national security in cases involving classified or sensitive government information.

 Data Point:

-A 2019 report found that 30% of federal criminal cases with high-profile defendants included gag orders, compared to 10% in less publicized cases.
+A 2019 report found thatย 30% of federal criminal casesย with high-profile defendants included gag orders, compared to 10% in less publicized cases.

-Who Can Be Restricted by a Gag Order?
+Which Trial Participants Can Be Restricted by a Gag Order?

 - Witnesses and Jurors: To maintain their impartiality or privacy.

-- Media: To limit reporting, though this is less common due to U.S. First Amendment protections.
+- Media: To limit reporting, though this is less common due toย U.S. First Amendment protections.

 - Public: In rare cases, to restrict general commentary about the case.